Designing exams

 Q1

-Like other assessment tasks, examinations can be used to gauge both student learning, and the efficacy of the learning process.
-So, we must ensure that the cognitive skills examined during the examination are constructively aligned to the skills required by the subject learning outcomes.
+Like other assessment tasks, examinations can be used to measure student learning and the effectiveness of the learning process.
+So, we must ensure that the skills examined during the examination are constructively aligned with the skills required by the subject learning outcomes.
+To do this, look at the action verbs in the subject learning outcomes.
+For example, students may need to be able to explain key principles or make recommendations around a particular problem.
+These action verbs are key to designing an exam that produces evidence of students demonstrating those skills and abilities.

 Q2